 Bridget C.E.
-Dooling, Research Professor at the GW Regulatory Studies Center, was appointed to the Council of the American Bar Association (ABA) Section of Administrative Law and Regulatory Practice.
-She will fill a spot vacated by Professor Gillian E. Metzger (Columbia Law School), who has joined the U.S. Department of Justice as a senior counselor.
+Dooling, Research Professor at the GW Regulatory Studies Center, was appointed to a 3-year term on the Council of the American Bar Association (ABA) Section of Administrative Law and Regulatory Practice.
+She previously filled a spot vacated by Professor Gillian E. Metzger (Columbia Law School), who joined the U.S. Department of Justice as a senior counselor.

 The Council oversees the ABA Section of Administrative Law and Regulatory Practice.
 "I'm continually amazed by how the Section serves and elevates the profession," said Professor Dooling.
 The Section produces authoritative books on administrative law, the scholarly and student-edited Administrative Law Review (in conjunction with American University Washington College of Law), the quarterly Administrative & Regulatory Law News, and the Yale Journal on Regulation's Notice & Comment blog (in conjunction with Yale Law School).
 The Section also hosts events including its signature, annual ABA Administrative Law Conference in the fall and Administrative Law & Regulatory Practice Institute in the spring, in addition to brown bag seminars, webinars, and teleconferences on different topics throughout the year.
 The Section also confers awards, including the prestigious Gellhorn-Sargentich Law Student Essay Award.